poveteen/HiveMind-core/readme.md

     telepathy_mind
     telepathy_drone
-    telepathy_hivemind
+    telepathy_collective

 * mind - turns that mycroft-core instance into a mycroft server
 * drone - turns that mycroft-core instance to a mind client, all kinds of messagebus interactions are possible
-* hivemind - get a list of public(or not) minds, ask them anything, this would be a volunteer network of everyone using the skill, private, or a combination
+* collective - get a list of public(or not) minds, ask them anything, this would be a volunteer network of everyone using the skill, private, or a combination

 minds parse and filters requests, connecting clients require api keys